 Encourage participation, young children especially love to help, and they will feel like a contributing member of the family.

 They are so limited in what they can do, it is a big self-esteem booster.

 The size of the tasks (or if they are completed perfectly) doesn’t matter.
 It’s the trust, responsibility, and unity that chores foster that matters.

-2. Pick a chore chart that works and set appropriate responsibilities
+2. Pick a daily chore chart for kids that works and set appropriate responsibilities

 There are so many FREE incredible chore charts for kids to choose from around the net.
 Here are my five favorite free editable printable chore charts: